fpgmaas/justx/docs/getting-started.md

 If you run `justx` from a directory that already contains a `justfile`, it will appear automatically in the Sources pane alongside your global recipes — no extra setup needed.

+Any [modules](https://just.systems/man/en/modules1.html) declared in your justfile are also discovered and shown as separate sources in the TUI.

 ## Verify your setup

 ```bash